OpenAI disbands its robotics research team

 OpenAI has disbanded its robotics team after years of research into machines that can learn to perform tasks like solving a Rubik’s Cube.
 Company cofounder Wojciech Zaremba quietly revealed on a podcast hosted by startup Weights & Biases that OpenAI has shifted its focus to other domains, where data is more readily available.

-“So, it turns out that we can make a gigantic progress whenever we have access to data, and all our machine learning, unsupervised, and reinforcement learning — they work extremely well, and there is actually plenty of domains that are very, very rich with data.
+“So it turns out that we can make a gigantic progress whenever we have access to data, and all our machine learning, unsupervised, and reinforcement learning — they work extremely well, and there [are] actually plenty of domains that are very, very rich with data.
 And ultimately that was holding us back in terms of robotics,” Zaremba said.
 “The decision [to disband the robotics team] was quite hard for me.
 But I got the realization some time ago that actually, that’s for the best from the perspective of the company.”

-In a statement, an OpenAI spokesperson told VentureBeat: “After advancing the state of the art in reinforcement learning through our Rubik’s cube project and other initiatives, last October we decided not to pursue further robotics research and instead refocus the team on other projects.
+In a statement, an OpenAI spokesperson told VentureBeat: “After advancing the state of the art in reinforcement learning through our Rubik’s Cube project and other initiatives, last October we decided not to pursue further robotics research and instead refocus the team on other projects.
 Because of the rapid progress in AI and its capabilities, we’ve found that other approaches, such as Reinforcement Learning with Human Feedback, lead to faster progress in our reinforcement learning research.”

 OpenAI first widely demonstrated its robotics work in October 2019, when it published research detailing a five-fingered robotic hand guided by an AI model with 13,000 years of cumulative experience.
 The best-performing system could successfully unscramble Rubik’s Cubes about 20% to 60% of the time, which might not seem especially impressive.
 But the model notably discovered techniques to recover from challenges, like when the robot’s fingers were tied together and when the hand was wearing a leather glove.

-This was the culmination of over two of work.
+This was the culmination of over two years of work.
 In May 2017, OpenAI released Roboschool, open source software for controlling robotics in simulation.
-That same year, the company said that it created a robotics system, trained entirely in simulation and deployed on a physical robot, that could learn a new task after seeing it done once.
-And in 2018, OpenAI made available simulated robotics environments and a baselines implementation of Hindsight Experience Replay, a reinforcement learning algorithm that can learn from failure.
+That same year, the company said it had created a robotics system, trained entirely in simulation and deployed on a physical robot, that could learn a new task after seeing it done once.
+And in 2018, OpenAI made available simulated robotics environments and a baseline implementation of Hindsight Experience Replay, a reinforcement learning algorithm that can learn from failure.

 “The sad thing is, if we were a robotics company, the mission of the company would be different, and I think we would continue quite strongly in this approach of robotics and [this] direction,” Zaremba added.
-“But from perspective of what we want to achieve — [artificial general intelligence] — there was some component missing.”
+“But from the perspective of what we want to achieve — [artificial general intelligence] — there was some component missing.”

 Artificial general intelligence